SagarikaSharma02/Fabheads_STL_Assignment/README.md

 Search for the assignment.stl file on the My drive column.
 Right click on the three dots and choose copy path.

-At last use the above path (link) for fname variable.
+At last use the above path (link generated) for fname variable.